vladfaust/crystal-pg/README.md

 ### untyped querying

 If you do not know the types beforehand you can omit them.
 However you will get back an array of arrays of PGValue.
-Since it is a union type of amost every type, you will probably have to manually cast later on in your program.
+Since it is a union type of almost every type, you will probably have to manually cast later on in your program.

 ``` crystal
 result = DB.exec("select * from table")